Check window 10 / 11 user login history

 Get-EventLog security | Where-Object {$_.TimeGenerated -gt '2/10/20'} | Where-Object {($_.InstanceID -eq 4634) -or ($_.InstanceID -eq 4624)} | Select-Object Index,TimeGenerated,InstanceID,Message

 Native audit logs are hard to understand and too complex to audit manually, Also using windows default audit log is irrigating and has to follow step by step to find the desired audit log information of the particular users at a particular time.
-So, using these below tools you can log hundreds of logon and logoff events information.
+So, using the below tools you can log hundreds of logon and logoff events information.
 So without delay give a try to these tools.

 a) TurnedOnTimesView :(Download : click here )